worakritsoo/svelte-ionic/README.md

 Do you like this work?
 Please star this project!

 # Known issues

+## Not an issue but good to note: Typescript full usage may require typings for some packages
+These are not always available for all packages used in this project, and hence not applied.

 ## Searchbar cancel ionCancel does not fire
 I think I need to debug a bit more, because ionInput does fire.....
 And the show-cancel-button "never" also does not work.